jiyoonpaik/jiyoonpaik.github.io/_pages/cv.md

 Work Experience
 ======
 * **Undergraduate Researcher - Voltage Inverter Security**
-  * Virginia Tech Department of Electrical and Computer Engineering, Resilient Renewable Energy Grid Adaption Laboratory (REGAL)
+  * Virginia Tech Department of Electrical and Computer Engineering, Resilient Renewable Energy Grid Adaption Laboratory (REGAL) , June 2024 - Present
-  * **June 2024 - Present**
   * Developed and implemented a physics-informed machine learning algorithm to improve the cybersecurity of inverter-based resources within the power grid.
   * Fine-tuned machine learning models using established methodologies to optimize performance and accuracy.

 * **Undergraduate Researcher - Machine Learning Security in IoT Networks**
-  * Hume Center for National Security and Technology, Virginia Tech
-  * **October 2023 - May 2024**
+  * Hume Center for National Security and Technology, Virginia Tech, October 2023 - May 2024
   * Investigated adversarial attacks for machine learning algorithms in IoT systems, focusing on computer vision and adversarial attack types.
   * Conducted a review of attack algorithms for machine learning algorithms and trained models; evaluated attack performance of existing adversarial attack libraries.